Systemic Lupus Erythematosus (SLE)

 How should patients with systemic lupus erythematosus be managed?

-Lupus is a disease manifested by flares - periods of increased disease activity.
-Because of the variable nature of this disorder, activity and severity must be assessed repeatedly over time for the presence of new signs or symptoms and/or worsening signs or symptoms in the involved organs.
+SLE is a disease manifested by flares - periods of increased disease activity.
+Because of the paroxysmal nature of this disorder, activity and severity must be assessed repeatedly over time for the presence of new signs or symptoms and/or worsening signs or symptoms in the involved organs.
 Rheumatologists will also rely on blood tests to predict and verify the presence of such flares.
-Typically, blood tests will show anti-dsDNA antibodies rise and the complements (C3 and C4) fall with disease activity.
-The common inflammatory markers (acute phase reactants such as sedimentation rate and the C-reactive protein) may or may not correlate with disease activity.
+In some patients, flares are associated with a rise in anti-dsDNA antibodies and a fall in C3, C4 levels, which correlates best in patients with renal disease.
+Among the common inflammatory markers, ESR correlates better with disease activity than CRP.

 Disease flares are classified as either 'mild/moderate' or 'severe' based on the severity of symptoms.
 These definitions help guide treatments, which will target the dysregulation of the immune system.
 Management of SLE is complicated by the absence of a single “gold standard” measure of disease activity that can be applied to each individual patient.
 Pooled indices have been developed that include data from patient history, physical examination, and laboratory tests.
-The most widely used SLE indices include the SLEDAI (Systemic Lupus Erythematosus Disease Activity Index); SELENA-SLEDAI and BILAG (British Isles Lupus Assessment Group index).
+The most widely used tool in SLE to measure disease activity is the SLEDAI (Systemic Lupus Erythematosus Disease Activity Index).
+Several disease activity measures have been derived from the SLEDAI including SELENA-SLEDAI, SLEDAI- 2K, and the SLEDAI-2K Responder Index-50 (this allows measurement of flares and a 50% improvement in disease activity).
+The BILAG (British Isles Lupus Assessment Group) index was originally described in 2004 and provides more organ specific scoring system based on the physician’s intent to treat.
+There are 86 questions in the BILAG that the physician assesses as 1-improved, 2-same, 3-worse, and 4-new manifestations.
+More recently, a new composite disease activity tool called the SLE responder index (SRI) has been used for clinical trials.
+The SRI is a combination of the SELENA-SLEDAI, BILAG, and Physician Global Assessment (PGA).
 These indices that allow for more precise definitions of flares have been widely used in clinical trials and clinical research, but may be too complex and time-consuming for usual clinical care.

-Mild to moderate flares present as rashes, oral ulcers, and arthritis.
+Mild to moderate flares generally present as rashes, oral ulcers, and arthritis.
 These flares are often confined to skin and joints and at times are also associated with fever and fatigue.
-Treatment options for mild flares (e.g., malar rash, fatigue, and arthralgia) include antimalarials (such as hydroxychloroquine 200-400mg), non-steroidal anti-inflammatories (NSAIDs) and steroids (often less than 10mg).
+Treatment options for mild flares (e.g., malar rash, fatigue, and arthralgia) include antimalarials (such as hydroxychloroquine 200-400 mg), non-steroidal anti-inflammatories (NSAIDs) and low dose steroids.

-For moderate flares (e.g., more severe skin rash, alopecia), antimalarials might be adjusted or prednisone doses greater than 10 mg might be prescribed.
-Immunosuppressants, such as methotrexate or azathioprine, might be added for a “steroid sparing” effect for those patients who required prednisone greater than 10 mg to control symptoms.
-Antimalarial adjustment options for moderate flares might include briefly increased hydroxychloroquine to 600mg, addition of quinacrine 50mg Monday through Friday, or a switch to chloroquine.
+For moderate flares (e.g., more severe skin, rash, alopecia), moderate doses of steroids may be used.
+Immunosuppressants, such as methotrexate or azathioprine, might be added for a “steroid sparing” effect for those patients who required prednisone > 10 mg/day to control symptoms.
+Antimalarial adjustment options for moderate flares might include maximizing hydroxychloroquine, addition or substitution with quinacrine or a switch to chloroquine.
 While these medications can help reduce symptoms, improve disease manifestations, and sometimes induce remission, they can also have significant negative side effects.
 Steroids, in particular, commonly cause insomnia, osteoporosis, muscle weakness, and much more.
 Belimumab (Benlysta), a monoclonal antibody directed against a soluble B lymphocyte survival factor, has recently been approved for patients in this category.

-Severe flares refer to life or organ-threatening disease, such as diffuse ulcerating rashes, significant kidney disease, brain disease, very low platelet or red blood cell count, or bleeding into the lungs.
-For such severe manifestations of lupus, treatment options include continued hydroxychloroquine 400mg, consideration of pulse steroid (1g per day IV for 3 days), followed by or (the addition of) high dose prednisone 1-2mg/kg per day.
+Severe flares refer to life or organ-threatening disease, such as significant kidney disease, brain disease, very low platelet or red blood cell count, vasculitis.
+For such severe manifestations of SLE, treatment generally starts with pulse solumedrol (1 gram/day IV for 3 days), followed by high dose prednisone 1-2 mg/kg per day.
 More potent immunosuppressants, such as IV cyclophosphamide (Cytoxan), mycophenolate mofetil (CellCept), azathioprine (Imuran) or recently developed biologic therapies like Benlysta and rituximab (RTX) (trade name Rituxan) may be added.

 The treatment of lupus nephritis (LN) has evolved over the last three decades paralleling an evolution in outcomes.
-Mycophenolate mofetil (MMF) is the main therapeutic tool for the treatment of LN in addition to high dose steroids.
+Good quality studies have established that mycophenolate mofetil (MMF) is as effective as clyclophosphamide in the treatment of lupus nephritis, perhaps even more so in African American and Hispanic patients.

-Severe Raynaud’s syndrome may require medical therapy with calcium channel blockers, angiotensin receptor antagonists, or, in refractory cases, phosphodiesterase inhibitors, endothelin receptor blockers and PGE2 inhibitors.
+Severe Raynaud’s syndrome may require medical therapy with calcium channel blockers, angiotensin receptor antagonists, or, in refractory cases, phosphodiesterase inhibitors, endothelin receptor blockers and Prostaglandin E2 inhibitors.

-SLE patients with coronary events have less risk factors than controls suggesting that SLE is responsible for the additional risk, potentially through endothelial activation.
+SLE patients develop premature atherosclerosis; their risk of heart attacks and strokes is 10 times higher than that of their age matched controls, and SLE is now considered an independent risk factor for cardiovascular disease.
+Since the first report of premature coronary heart disease in patients with SLE, an increased rate of myocardial infarction (MI) has been confirmed, especially in young females, where the risk may be 50-fold higher than in age-matched controls.
+Also, subclinical atherosclerosis, evaluated by the presence of carotid artery plaque or coronary artery calcifications, is detected in 30-40% of patients with SLE versus 9-16% of controls.
+SLE patients with coronary events typically have less traditional risk factors than controls suggesting that SLE is responsible for the additional risk, potentially through endothelial activation.
 SLE can be viewed as a coronary heart disease (CHD) equivalent condition; the targets for LDL cholesterol should be derived from those used in diabetes mellitus.
-The LDL goal for lupus patients can be inferred to be less than 100mg/dl, and less than 70mg/dl in very high risk patients.
+The LDL goal for patients with SLE can be inferred to be less than 100 mg/dl, and less than 70 mg/dl in very high-risk patients.
 The addition of low-dose aspirin should be reserved for patients with additional risk factors.
 Preventing cardiovascular disease in SLE should address SLE activity, endothelial activation, and lipid lowering.

 Acute emergencies in SLE include the following: